whoswhip/anilyzer/README.md

 DATABASE_URL=/path/to/series.sqlite
 ```

-This should point to your extracted Mangabak `.sqlite` file
+This should point to your extracted Mangabaka `.sqlite` file

 ### Build Anilyzer: